HCI-AP-team/COVID-19-visualization-front-end/README.md

 yarn
 yarn start
 ```
-4: the project will run in 3000 port, you can visit is in  __localhost:3000__
+4: the project will run in 3000 port, you can visit it in  __localhost:3000__
 > :bangbang: if something is running in 3000 port, the project will choose another port to run.
 # Technology stack
 - :wrench: react